 As root, download and install Counter Processor:

-As root, change to the Counter Processor directory you just created, download the GeoLite2-Country tarball, untar it, and copy the geoip database into place:
+As root, change to the Counter Processor directory you just created, download the GeoLite2-Country tarball from MaxMind, untar it, and copy the geoip database into place:

 As root, create a “counter” user and change ownership of Counter Processor directory to this new user: